Best Loans for Bad Credit in May 2025

 +

-This online lender offers a wide range of loan terms that consumers can choose from.
+Upgrade is an online lending platform that connects borrowers with banks.
 Borrowers can receive their loans as quickly as one business day after approval.
-Furthermore, you could get a discount on your rates if you sign up for autopay and repay some of your current debts directly.
+Upgrade also offers discounts for autopay and repaying some of your current debts directly.

 However, not only does Upgrade charge an origination fee (ranging from 1.85% - 9.99%), but if borrowers are unable to keep up with their payments, this online lender also charges late and failed payment attempt fees.